The last tattered remnants of the Cuban nuclear program.

 There was a sense of camaraderie here, of trust, that created an atmosphere quite the opposite of what we’d encountered at Betws-y-Coed: expensive climbing gear, cameras and smart phones were left on the rocks at the bottom as their owners scrambled, carefree, up and down the ropes.

-The Pilgrim was the first of us to ascend; he followed a route up through a crease in the rocks to a plateau perhaps some hundred feet above.
+R was the first of us to ascend; he followed a route up through a crease in the rocks to a plateau perhaps some hundred feet above.
 There he secured a rope and as he tossed it back down to us, we fastened our own harnesses in readiness.

 The climb was not so different from the mineshaft at Lleoliad Gyfrinach; a similar height and gradient.
 Sitting in a perfectly formed stone nest at the top of the rope – my own castle in the sky – I looked out over Ogwen Valley and thought about the lonely pyramid of Tryfan, the hidden pyramid of cars in the sump of Gyfrinach.

 When I’d had enough of the views I stood up with my back to the ledge, looped a rope through the device on my harness and leaned backwards over the cliff until I was perpendicular to the mountain… and then I loosened my grip, and began my descent.